SQLpipe is a free, open-source tool that can transfer the result of a query from one database to another. You can use SQLpipe as:

 The command-line tool is excellent for running ad-hoc transfers between two databases, while the server is intended to be part of a recurring ETL process.
 The command-line tool is the easiest way to get started, but the server grants additional features like an API, a UI, user authentication, and horizontal scalability.

 This tutorial will show you how to use the command-line tool to transfer data from Redshift to Oracle.
-If you’d like to learn more about running a SQLpipe server, check out our SQLpipe server usage guide, or consider one of our training and consulting packages.

 Step 1 – Install SQLpipe